jimhigson/oboe.js-website/content/why.md

 * Request less and, while the first data is handled earlier, more requests are needed, meaning a greater http overhead and more time overall.

-Oboe.js breaks out of this tradeoff by beating both.
+Oboe.js breaks out of the tradeoff by beating both.
 Large resources load just as responsively as smaller ones so request more and let it stream.